You probably were recently asked:

 To quickly summarize a really good book:

-One of the biggest problems that happens between people is one person speaks one love language
+One of the biggest problems that happens in relationships is one person speaks one love language

 while the other person speaks a different love language.